Wally Gator: Home media

 Episodes of Wally Gator were released on VHS many times.
 A DVD set release of the complete series was originally announced for 2006 from Warner Bros. for the Hanna-Barbera Classic Collection but was later canceled due to the poor condition of the masters and was delayed.
 In 2006, a Warner spokesperson said of the DVDs: "They were pulled because significant remastering work needed to be researched.
 We are exploring adding them back to the schedule next year."
 The first episode is available on the DVD set “Saturday Morning Cartoons 1960s Vol. 2”.
 The show was released on iTunes video in 2017 as part of Hanna-Barbera's 60th anniversary and was released on a made-to-order DVD set from Warner Archive on June 25, 2019.
-It will also release on Blu-ray by Warner Archive on December 16, 2025.
+It was released on Blu-ray by Warner Archive on December 16, 2025.